fjulian79/wd-broker/doc/ThreatModel.md

 ### 1. Spoofing (Identity Forgery)

-**Note:** As stated in the assumptions section, spoofing by `root` is not considered a threat, as root has full system control.
+**Threat:** A malicious process attempts to impersonate a legitimate client by using its `clientID`.

 **Mitigations:**

-- Each client receives a random `clientId` and an HMAC-based `token` during registration.
+- Each client is identified by its wd-broker `clientID` and `pid` during registration.
-- The token is bound to the client's `linux_uid` and is verified on every command.
+- The broker verifies the `pid` of the process sending commands (e.g., `PING`, `UNREGISTER`) to ensure it matches the PID of the process that originally registered the `clientID`.
-- Only processes belonging to the trusted group `wdclients` can connect to the socket (Unix file permissions).
+- Only processes belonging to the trusted group `wdclients` can connect to the socket (enforced by Unix file permissions).
-- Broker runs with dropped privileges after initialization to reduce spoofing risks if exploited.
+- The broker runs with dropped privileges after initialization to reduce spoofing risks if exploited.
-- The token mechanism is effective against spoofing attempts from other processes within the `wdclients` group, but not against a compromised client that already possesses a valid `clientId` and `token`.
-- Since the broker cannot enforce secure token handling on the client side, a compromised client can continue to interact with the broker using its own credentials.
-- This limitation is accepted by design: all members of the `wdclients` group are considered trusted, and token-based authentication serves as a lightweight safeguard against accidental misuse or implementation errors.
+- Since the broker cannot enforce secure handling of client state on the client side, a compromised client can continue to interact with the broker using its own `clientID`.
+This limitation is accepted by design: all members of the `wdclients` group are considered trusted, and authentication serves as a lightweight safeguard against accidental misuse or implementation errors.
-- No official client library or implementation is provided, which means clients must take responsibility for correctly managing their registration state and credentials.

-- Each client receives a random `clientId` and an HMAC-based `token` during registration.
-- The token is bound to the client's `linux_uid` and is verified on every command.
-- Only processes belonging to the trusted group `wdclients` can connect to the socket (Unix file permissions).
-- Broker runs with dropped privileges after initialization to reduce spoofing risks if exploited.
+---

 ### 2. Tampering (Data Manipulation)